yuburoll/PISIC/documents/buildGuide.md

 # Build Guide
 this is build guide for PISIC.

+the build guide contains photo of prototype version. newest version have following differences:

+- the rims between first row and third row are 4mm wider, for easier assembly.

+- newest version have outline silkscreen.

+- the corner screws of fourth row are enforced, so they also have different plate design.

 This documents is translated by generative AI, so there can be some misleading texts.

 ### Additional Resources